Skip to main content

 Figure 12.11.
 Passive margin: North Carolina's Outer Banks region showing coastal plain, rivers, tidal estuaries, lagoon, barrier islands, and shallow Atlantic continental shelf.
 Figure 12.12.
 Active margin: San Francisco Bay and Monterey Bay region has actively rising coastal range mountains and sinking coastal basins.

-This page titled 12.3: Coastlines on Active and Passive Continental Margins is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 12.3: Coastlines on Active and Passive Continental Margins is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.